 Once the sculpting is done we start coating our pieces with layers of ceramic shell (Molecite) of varying coarseness in order to build up enough strength to withstand the furnace and molten bronze.

 Losing the wax is achieved with a bloody great blow torch, then it is time to fire up the furnace and get the pieces ready for pouring the bronze.
 This is done by hand and two of us use a metal frame to lift and pour the cauldron of molten bronze.
 Not a job for the faint-hearted!

 After cooling, we can start the process of knocking off the plaster to see if the bronze casting has worked.
 Mark explains that there are always surprises at this stage.

-The final stage is chipping, sandblasting and washing off all of the remains of the plaster mould and applying a finish.
+The final stage is chipping, sandblasting and washing off all of the remains of the ceramic mould and applying a finish.
 I chose a polished and buffed bronze finish for my Earth Mother and then for a contrast the ‘just dug up look’ acquired by painting on copper oxide for my horse.